Clintdevweb/project_3_udacity/README.md

 SCSS and CSS.
 The provided stylesheets are not required, but you may use the included SCSS and CSS classes to help you style the application.
 Feel free to use your creativity and build a UI as you see fit!

 data.json.
 You may fetch the list of products for your store from the API created in the previous course of this Nanodegree program.
 In lieu of using that data, you may also choose to have your application read the provided data.json file to populate your store.

-If you choose to use the starter code, all files can be downloaded here.
-To use them, just merge the folders into the root directory of your scaffolded application.

 Project features
 Your application reflects the same user experience as that of a real-world e-commerce website, including a(n):